 Our nominating and corporate governance committee consists of three directors, Paul Mercadante, Sandeep Nayyar and Jason White, its chair.
-We intend to avail ourselves of certain exemptions afforded to controlled companies under NASDAQ corporate governance rules, which will exempt us from the requirement that we have a nominating and governance committee composed entirely of independent directors.
+Our board of directors has determined that Sandeep Nayyar satisfies the "independence" requirements of the NASDAQ and the Exchange Act.
+NASDAQ corporate governance rules require that our nominating and corporate governance committee be composed of a majority of independent directors within 90 days of this offering and composed entirely of independent directors within a year of this offering.
 The nominating and corporate governance committee is responsible for, among other things:

-• identifying and recommending to the board of directors qualified individuals for membership on the board of directors and its committees;

-- evaluating, at least annually, its own performance and reporting to the board of directors on such evaluation; - overseeing compliance with the corporate governance guidelines and code of business conduct and ethics and reporting on such compliance to the board of directors; and - reviewing and assessing periodically the adequacy of its charter and recommending any proposed changes to the board of directors for approval.
+- reviewing qualifications of candidates for membership on our board of directors, and identifying and recommending to the board of directors qualified individuals for membership on the board of directors and its committees; - evaluating, at least annually, the performance of the directors as well as the committee's own performance and reporting to the board of directors on such evaluation; - reviewing the adequacy of the composition of the board of directors and the committees of the board of directors; - overseeing compliance with the corporate governance guidelines and code of business conduct and ethics and reporting on such compliance to the board of directors; and - reviewing and assessing periodically the adequacy of its charter and recommending any proposed changes to the board of directors for approval.